Pontiac Ventura

-The Pontiac Ventura was an automobile model that was produced by Pontiac.
-As was common practice at the time, its name was derived from Ventura, California, joining other similarly derived models such as the fellow Pontiac Catalina, the Chevrolet Malibu, and the rival Mercury Monterey.
+The Pontiac Ventura is an automobile model which was produced by Pontiac between 1960 and 1977.

 The Ventura started out as a higher content trim package on the Pontiac Catalina, and served as the inspiration for the luxury content Pontiac Grand Prix in 1962, then remained as a trim package on the Catalina until 1970.
-For 1971, the GM compact Chevrolet Nova was updated, and the Ventura nameplate was used until it was replaced by the front wheel drive Pontiac Phoenix.
+Its name was derived from Ventura, California, joining other similarly derived contemporary models such as the fellow Pontiac Catalina, the Chevrolet Malibu, and the rival Mercury Monterey.

+The Ventura nameplate was also used on Pontiac's version of the Chevrolet Nova from 1971 to 1977.

 1960–1970

 The Ventura was first introduced for 1960 as a custom trim package on the Pontiac Catalina's 123-inch B-body wheelbase, and was only available as the Vista four-door hardtop, or the Sports Coupe two-door hardtop.
 It was offered all standard and optional equipment from the Catalina, and added unique exterior identification, deluxe wheel covers, a sport steering wheel, and distinctive tri-tone "Morrokide" upholstery.
 It was more expensive than the longer Pontiac Star Chief but was priced below the top-level Pontiac Bonneville.